inamdarmihir/researchdocs/README.md

 # researchdocs
-Projects and Resume for Research Internship
+Projects and Resume for Research Internship attached below for reference.
+Thank you.